 In some instances, the best strategy is to deal with the weak parts of your case openly.
 If you appear to be hiding something and it’s dragged out of you in Court, it can be more damaging.
 Presenting the problem in a forthright manner diffuses its impact, and contributes to an impression of trustworthiness and honesty, which can strengthen your case.

-His wife's lawyer demanded child support beyond his means and sought to severely curtail his parental rights.
-McAdams Law negotiated an agreement in which he would not to discuss his cross-dressing or hormones with the children, or to expose them to it in any way.
+His wife’s lawyer demanded child support beyond his means and sought to severely curtail his parental rights.
+McAdams Law negotiated an agreement as per which he was not to discuss his cross-dressing or hormones with the children, and not to expose them to it in any way.
 The firm protected his share of the marital home, which he receives when his wife sells it or the children reach the age of twenty-one.
 Both spouses waived maintenance from each other, and child support payments were limited to the legal amounts he could afford to pay when he found a new job.
 This enabled him to get back on his feet and to maintain an important role in the lives of his children.

 Attempting to hide damaging secrets, in this case, would surely have backfired.